m-decoster/glExamples/README.md

 Download the latest release of SOIL.
 You can try putting the binary in the `lib` folder, but this will most likely fail if your computer is from the last few years.
 You're best off using the supplied makefile in the `projects/makefile` folder.
-Note that you need to alter a line if your machine is 64 bit: change the line that says `CXX = gcc` to `CXX = gcc -arch x86_64`.
+Note that you need to alter a line if your OS is 64 bit: change the line that says `CXX = gcc` to `CXX = gcc -arch x86_64`.
 Run `make` and you will find the new `libSOIL.a` file in the `lib` subdirectory of the directory where you downloaded SOIL to.

 Now you can use the command `make EXAMPLE_NAME` to compile an example.
-The resulting binaries will be placed in the `build` folder.
+The resulting binaries will be placed in the `bin` folder.

 ## License